jsvitor/data-engineer-banco-carrefour/overviews/terraform.md

 # Terraform

-> This overview is a quick reference for Terraform architecture, commands, syntax, and best practices.
-It is not a comprehensive guide, but rather a collection of useful snippets and examples.
+This overview is a quick reference for Terraform architecture, commands, syntax, best practices, and more importantly a learning path.
+It is not a comprehensive guide, but rather a collection of useful snippets, examples, and references.
 For more detailed information, please refer to the [Terraform Documentation](https://www.terraform.io/docs/index.html).
-Also you can find a awesome and more complete cheat sheet for Terraform [here](https://cheat-sheets.nicwortel.nl/terraform-cheat-sheet.pdf).
-At the end of the document you will find a list of references and additional learning resources.
+At the end you will find a list of references and additional learning resources.

+### What is Terraform?

-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+For short, Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Access the [Terraform Roadmap](https://roadmap.sh/terraform) to see the steps to become a Terraform expert.

 ## Terraform architecture